punkave/best-practices/JavaScript/overview.md

 Two spaces.
 Always.
 Not tabs.
 Set up your editor accordingly and it'll automatically do this for you.

+## Quoted strings

+Use single quotes.
+They are easier to type, and a consistent convention simplifies searches for quoted strings as well as documentation generation.

 ## Always use semicolons

 WRONG: